44bits/awesome-opensource-documents/README.md

 <a name='objective-c'></a>
 ### Objective-C

-* [NYTimes Objective-C Style Guide][repo-nytimes-objective-c-style-guide] (MIT) - This style guide outlines the coding conventions of the iOS teams at The New York Times
+* [NYTimes Objective-C Style Guide][repo-nytimes-objective-c-style-guide] (MIT) - This style guide outlines the coding conventions of the iOS teams at The New York Times.

 [repo-nytimes-objective-c-style-guide]: https://github.com/NYTimes/objective-c-style-guide

 ### Ocaml

-* Real World OCaml ([Site][site-real-world-ocaml], cc-nc-nd) - Real World OCaml is aimed at programmers who have some experience with conventional programming languages, but not specifically with statically typed functional programming
+* Real World OCaml ([Site][site-real-world-ocaml], cc-nc-nd) - Real World OCaml is aimed at programmers who have some experience with conventional programming languages, but not specifically with statically typed functional programming.

 [site-real-world-ocaml]: https://realworldocaml.org/v1/en/html/